-The HealthSelect MA PPO is only available to retirees, eligible dependents and eligible surviving dependents who are enrolled in Medicare Part A and Part B. HealthSelect Medicare Rx is only available to retirees, eligible dependents and surviving dependents who are enrolled in Medicare Part A and/or Part B. If you are eligible for Medicare, but a covered dependent is not, you can enroll in the HealthSelect MA PPO while your dependent remains enrolled in HealthSelect of Texas[®].
+The HealthSelect MA PPO plan is only available to retirees, eligible dependents and surviving dependents who are enrolled in Medicare Parts A and B. HealthSelect Medicare Rx is only available to retirees, dependents and surviving dependents who are enrolled in Medicare Part A and/or Part B. If you are eligible for Medicare, but a covered dependent is not, you can enroll in the HealthSelect MA PPO while your dependent remains enrolled in HealthSelect of Texas®.
 Contact ERS once your dependent enrolls in Medicare, and we will enroll them in the same health plan as you.

-If you don't contact ERS with your Medicare information, you will be enrolled in HealthSelectSM Secondary, currently administered by Blue Cross and Blue Shield of Texas (BCBSTX).
+If you don't contact ERS with your Medicare information, you will be enrolled in HealthSelectSM Secondary, administered by Blue Cross and Blue Shield of Texas (BCBSTX).
 HealthSelect Secondary includes an annual deductible and has higher out-of-pocket costs than the HealthSelect MA PPO.
 It also has a higher monthly premium, if you pay a premium for your or for a dependent's health insurance.

-See more at https://www.ers.texas.gov/retirees/life-changes/medicare.
+See more at ers.texas.gov/retirees/life-changes/medicare.